Speak at GameSoundCon 2021

 Note: we use "Easychair" submission software

 We accept submissions on any topic directly related to game/interactive audio, from the compositional process and sound design to business and legal issues.
 Talks may be 25 or 50 minutes.
-Panel sessions may also be submitted; panel submissions should include panelists and be added as 'additional speakers' during the submission process.
+Panel sessions may also be submitted; panel submissions should include tentative panelist names and added as 'additional speakers' during the submission process.
+Panel sessions should comprise a diverse set of panelists.

 Submissions may be made for any of our Tracks: